signum-network/signumjs/README.md

   and exception handling
 - [@signumjs/monitor](./modules/monitor.html) A package providing a class to execute recurring async operations with de/serialization feature, good for listening to blockchain transactions
+- [@signumjs/wallets](./modules/wallets.html) This package provides the communication with SIP22 compatible deeplinkable
+- wallets (i.e. Phoenix Desktop and Mobile) and also browser extension (XT wallet)

 ## Installation